MianSaadTahir/Lab-Management-System/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/miansaadtahir/LabManagementSystem/issues) for more information.
+Feel free to check out the [issues page](https://github.com/miansaadtahir/LabManagementSystem/issues) for more information

-## License
-Distributed under the MIT License.
-See [LICENSE](./LICENSE) for more details.